 - A minimum history of two years of continuous employment income is recommended and qualifying income should be based on hours worked in not less than the preceding 12 months.
 A shorter employment history and/or work hours look-back may be used when it is prudent to do so and documented in the file. - Examples of when it is appropriate to do so include a borrower returning from parental leave, becoming employed after graduation, converting from part-time to full-time long before loan application, etc. - Examples of when it is not appropriate to do so include recent conversion to full-time, using income from a single pay period (or short duration of time) for a borrower with a history of working variable hours or temporary assignments (with gaps between), or a history of not continuously working and earning income in an amount similar to the qualifying income. - Qualifying income should reasonably be expected to continue for a minimum of three years.
-The documentation required to determine the amount of income that can be relied upon varies according to the income type and materiality, the applicant's ownership interest in the income source, and other factors. - The documentation and calculation of income must adhere to National MI's guidelines. - In rare instances, the appraiser will identify health and safety issues that need to be corrected to make the property habitable.
+The documentation required to determine the amount of income that can be relied upon varies according to the income type and materiality, the applicant's ownership interest in the income source, and other factors. - The documentation and calculation of income must adhere to National MI's guidelines. - When the borrower is purchasing a new primary residence and converting the principal residence to an investment property (and using rental income to offset the PITIA payment or generate positive income), then the gross rents must be assessed and deemed reasonable via contemporaneous online or other market research and consideration of reasonably comparable competing rental listings. - In rare instances, the appraiser will identify health and safety issues that need to be corrected to make the property habitable.
 In these cases, sufficient funds should be documented evidencing that the borrower can afford to make the necessary property repairs after closing; or evidence that the property seller has completed the repairs as of closing.
 Health and safety related repairs include, but are not limited to, damaged roofs with material deficiencies and water intrusion, second story decks without railing, septic systems needing replacement, widespread mold problems, unfinished kitchens, etc.

-Lender negotiated variances to standard agency requirements ("custom" DU[®] or LPA[®]) are not insurable unless the variances are:
+Lender negotiated variances to standard agency requirements ("custom" DU or LPA) are not insurable unless the variances are: